PooyaTarashi/ml-loan-analysis/README.md

 - Uses libraries like Pandas, NumPy, Matplotlib, and Scikit-learn.

 You can modify parameters in the machine learning model and preprocessing steps to observe different outcomes.

+The algorithms used included KNN Classifier, Decision Tree Classifier, AdaBoost Classifier, and Random Forest Classifier, along with a comparison of their performance.